brandinhisaw/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
-Projects related to The Tech Academy bootcamp, HTML and CSS
+Store projects related to The Tech Academy bootcamp HTML5 and CSS3 course.